MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-work-standard-lines.md

 You can use the **Create Recurring Sales Invoices** batch job to create sales invoices according to standard sales lines that are assigned to the customers and with posting dates within the valid-from and valid-to dates that you specify on the standard sales lines.

 > [!NOTE]
 > On the **Recurring Sales Lines** page, you can also specify a direct-debit payment method and a direct-debit mandate.
 The sales invoices that are created with the **Create Recurring Sales Inv.** batch job will then include information required to collect payment for the sales invoices with SEPA direct debit.
-For more information, see [Collecting Payments with SEPA Direct Debit](finance-collect-payments-with-sepa-direct-debit.md).
+For more information, see [Collect Payments with SEPA Direct Debit](finance-collect-payments-with-sepa-direct-debit.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Recurring Sales Invoices**, and then choose the related link.
 2. On the **Create Recurring Sales Invoices** page, fill in the fields as necessary.